Quick Start¶

 Need Help?

-for detailed command information.
+Use python-moodle --help or python-moodle COMMAND --help for detailed command information.